mweel1/usa_high_level/USA-Internet/index.md

 - Domain names can be idle for 20 days or they must be returned the naming system.
 The naming system will be on a first come first serve basis.
 - Domain names can have an optional API standard that is defined by ISO.
 - Domain names
+- When registering certain domain names and valid license is required.

 ## Web Application Requirements